kw7oe/kw7oe.github.io/content/posts/building-phoenix-release-with-docker.md

 ## Why Docker?

-To deploy a release to a target _(your production server)_, most of the time you are required to build in on the host on the same environment.
+To deploy a release to a target _(your production server)_, most of the time you are required to build the release in the host with the same environment.
 To quote the [Mix Release documentation][3]:

 >  ...to deploy straight from a host to a separate target, the Erlang Runtime System (ERTS), and any native dependencies (NIFs), must be compiled for the same target triple.